Last Updated on March 26, 2022 by Grow with Bovees

-A clay soil usually needs water less frequently than other types of soil.
+Clay usually needs water less frequently than other types of soil.
 Clay particles are smaller than sand particles, and they easily cake up when you apply water often.
-This will eventually keep the water locked in the top layers of the soil and won’t let the roots grow freely and deep into the ground.
+This will eventually keep the water locked in its top layers and won’t let the grass roots grow freely, hindering deep root growth.

 Watering your yard no more than once a week also helps the grass create longer, thicker roots to keep the plants green and healthy.

-Note that when you water clay soil, you’ll have to do it slowly so that the yard has a chance to absorb the water.
+Note that when you water clay, you’ll have to do it slowly so that the yard has a chance to absorb the water.